 Music Audition dates for 2019: (Fall 2019 entry)

 All Instruments & Voice (except Strings, see below):

-If you are unable to attend on any of the available dates, please contact the appropriate faculty member and the Music Admissions office to request an alternate date.
+If you are unable to attend on any of the available dates, please contact the appropriate faculty member to request an alternate date.

 Students should schedule an audition as early as possible, and may do so even before submitting the application for academic acceptance.
 Auditions may take place prior to academic acceptance to the University; but not before a University application has been submitted.